JLQH/Arduino-line-following-car/README.md

 -The code of each sensor are placed in separate files as they are only on theory phase

--Some sensor may connect to overlapping Arduino pins
+-Some sensor may assign to overlapping Arduino pins

 -All code are verified with Arduino IDE